 How to enable an image lightbox

-Great question!
-Built right into the Image element, you can set the image to open in a lightbox.
-This means that when a user clicks on one of your images on your page, that it will display over the content and larger.
+In the Image element, you can set the image to open in a lightbox.
+This means that when a user clicks on one of your images on your page, a larger view of the image will display over the content in the form of a popup.